lostpebble/dynamic-config-store/Readme.md

 ### Deep Merging and Extending

-All of the methods in `dynamic-config-store`, use the concept of Deep Merging when changing the config.
-This ensures that your objects deeper in the config tree are not wholly over-written when you simply want to change a single value within one.
+All of the methods in `dynamic-config-store` use **deep merging** when changing the config.
+This ensures that your objects deeper in the config tree are not wholly over-written or cleared when you simply want to change a single value within one.

 This is useful for when you are extending an external configuration, from perhaps a library or one of your own internal packages that you use in different projects for code re-use.
 For example, if you were extending this